Menu Close

 However, if you are a birder or you have a genuine capacity to appreciate Africa’s more unusual offerings, there are few destinations as delightfully unspoilt and jaw-droopingly scenery of Semuliki Valley.
 Furthermore, a few days spent in Semuliki National Park and Wildlife Reserve can easily be combined with:

-Much of Semuliki Valley exploration is done on foot, with both the national park and reserve offering guided trails of varying lengths and difficulty levels.
 As such, a strong pair of comfortable hiking shoes is essential!
 This hike can be tailored to your interest (a birding or primate focus, for example) or simply to take in the stunning scenery of the surroundings.

-Wildlife safari day game drives and night drives are offered in Semliki Wildlife Reserve, along with boat cruises on the crystalline waters of Lake Albert, in search of the incredible shoebill stork.
+Wildlife safari day game drives and night drives are offered in Semliki Reserve, along with boat cruises on the crystalline waters of Lake Albert, in search of the incredible shoebill stork.

 Where To Stay In Semuliki Valley

 You can visit Semuliki National Park even if you are staying in Uganda safari lodges or tented camp (accommodation) in Fort Portal town – or even Kibale Forest National Park if you don’t mind the time on the road.
-However, it is best enjoyed by spending a few nights at the wonderful Semuliki Safari Lodge, a luxury lodge which is located in Semuliki Wildlife Reserve.

 The lodge offers a unique lodging experience in African designed thatch cottages.
 It evokes the spirit of the old explorers and piques the curiosity of arriving visitors.